xdqc/Knowledge-Bomb/README.md

 A qualified article ([examples](data/sample_titles.csv)) should be a general, universal, common concept or knowledge, which satisfies these criteria:

 - With more than *20* languages versions.
-- Not an onomatology (anthroponymy, toponymy, hydronym, taxon etc.), which is not a particular person, place, biota, event, chemical, astronomical object, company, product, publication, team, sport match, song, year, decade, day, unicode, etc. However, a handful of common names of animals/plants/stars observed in ancient times are allowed.
+- Not an onomatology (anthroponymy, toponymy, hydronym, taxon etc.), which is not a particular person, place, biota, chemical, astronomical object, company, product, publication, song, team, sport match, event, year, decade, day, unicode, etc.
-- Can be Hypernym of items above (any level of parents of `instance_of?/subclass_of*` item).
-Hypernyms can have less than 20 languages versions, as small quantity of abstract philosophical terms backboning the semantic tree.
+- Not a disambiguation page item.
-- Not a disambiguation item.
+- Can be hypernyms of items above (any level of parents of `instance_of?/subclass_of*`).
+Hypernyms are legitimate to have less than 20 languages versions, being small quantity of abstract philosophical terms backboning the semantic network.
-- Last but not least, every qualified item/articles should have gone through proof reading for quality check.
+- Last but not least, every qualified item/article should have gone through proof reading for quality check.